VitionVlad/ILI9341-simple-stm32-library/README.md

 # ILI9341-simple-stm32-library
 simple library for ili9341 and stm32
-it just have init function, some functions to send data, and to draw rectangles
+it just have init function, some functions to send data, and to draw pixels Use HAL
-Use HAL
 my pinout looks like: